Shankweiler's Drive-In Theatre: History

+In 1939, a new model RCA Victor projector was introduced.
 In 1948, Shankweiler's installed speaker poles and car speakers.
-Hurricane Diane in 1955 caused severe damage to the screen and projection booth at Shankweiler's, prompting the construction of a new snack bar / projection booth and installation of a new CinemaScope movie screen.
+Hurricane Diane in 1955 caused severe damage to the screen and projection booth at Shankweiler's, prompting the construction of a new snack bar/projection booth and installation of a new CinemaScope movie screen.

-Shankweiler sold his drive-in in 1965 to Robert Malkames.
+The Shankeiler family continued to run the businesses, selling the restaurant in the mid-1950s.
+Shankweiler died in 1963 and the drive-in was sold in 1965 to Robert Malkames who had been leasing it for several years prior.
 Under Malkames' ownership, the theater in 1982 adopted micro-vicinity AM radio broadcasting to deliver movie soundtracks to patrons, though the car speakers remained in place.